Active Substance: aripiprazole

 Schizophrenia is a mental illness with a number of symptoms, including disorganised thinking and speech, hallucinations (hearing or seeing things that are not there), suspiciousness and delusions (false beliefs).

 How is Abilify Maintena used?

-The recommended dose is 400 mg.
+The recommended dose is 400 mg once a month.
 In case of side effects, the dose may be reduced to 300 mg.
 The dose may also need to be lowered in patients who are taking certain other medicines that slow the breakdown of aripiprazole in the body.
+Treatment beyond 2 weeks with medicines that speed up the breakdown of aripiprazole should be avoided.
 After the first injection, daily treatment with 10 to 20 mg aripiprazole by mouth should be continued for 2 weeks.

 The medicine can only be obtained with a prescription.

 How does Abilify Maintena work?

 The active substance in Abilify Maintena, aripiprazole, is an antipsychotic medicine.
 Its exact mechanism of action is unknown, but it attaches to several receptors on the surface of nerve cells in the brain.
 This disrupts signals transmitted between brain cells by ‘neurotransmitters’, chemicals that allow nerve cells to communicate with each other.

 Aripiprazole is thought to act mainly by being a ‘partial agonist’ for the receptors for the neurotransmitters dopamine and 5-hydroxytryptamine (also called serotonin).
 This means that aripiprazole acts like dopamine and 5-hydroxytryptamine by activating these receptors, but less strongly than the neurotransmitters.
 Since dopamine and 5-hydroxytryptamine are involved in schizophrenia, aripiprazole helps to normalise the activity of the brain, reducing psychotic symptoms and preventing them from returning.